 Refrigerators can be the cause of all types of racket in your kitchen, day and night.
-From moaning and rattling to whistling, your refrigerator may have you convinced you live in a haunted house.
-But have no fear, when you start to hear a whistling sound from the refrigerator, it usually stems from one of very few places.
+From moaning and rattling to whistling, your fridge may have you convinced you live in a haunted house instead of simply the refrigerator making noise.
+But have no fear, when you start to hear a refrigerator high pitch noise that reminds you of a whistling sound, it usually stems from one of very few places.
 If you know where to look in the refrigerator, you can probably identify the source of the noise quickly and make any necessary repairs.

 Fan in the Freezer